 And I definitely DON’T think they look trashy.
 Most of the girls around my campus who wear them are the athletic-type and it looks great on them.
 And I’m frankly tired of tunic with tights.

-I think they can look very chic but each their own I guess.posted almost 5 years ago
+I think they can look very chic but each their own I guess.posted over 5 years ago

 I also see leggings as being the same as tights, just without the feet.
 Unless you’re at the gym.